RicardoTobias/frontend-template/README.md

 ## FRONTEND TEMPLATE
-There is a litle pre project frontend.
+This is a litle pre project frontend.
 Contains SASS, Bootstrap and Gulp.

 ## How to use
 The directory where is the bootstrap and SASS -> public_html/src.